codingMustache/codingMustache/README.md

 ## Joke of the Day

-To the guy who invented zero... thanks for nothing.
+Why do valley girls hang out in odd numbered groups?
+Because they can't even.

 ## Daily Trivia

-What major programming language does Unreal Engine 4 use?
+What was the name of the security vulnerability found in Bash in 2014?
- 1. C++
+ 1. Heartbleed
- 2. ECMAScript
+ 2. Bashbug
- 3. C#
+ 3. Shellshock
- 4. Assembly
+ 4. Stagefright

 <details>
   <summary>Answer</summary>
-  C++
+  Shellshock
 </details>